 Keep in mind the timelines outlined above for holding onto your financial documents.
 And when the time comes to dispose of them, anything containing your Social Security Number, Tax ID or financial account numbers should be shredded to protect your accounts and personal information.

-If you have a large amount of documents that need to be destroyed, only shred those with important financial information on them to save yourself time and money.
+If you have a large number of documents that need to be destroyed, only shred those with important financial information on them to save yourself time and money.
 The rest can be tossed.
 Make sure you’re also taking the necessary measures to delete or destroy any digital files or computer hard drives.

 How to Stay Organized